 ADD EUR/XXXA13/3

 5.A113 The frequency band 24.25-27.5 GHz is identified for use by administrations wishing to implement the terrestrial component of International Mobile Telecommunications (IMT).
 This identification does not preclude the use of this frequency band by any application of the services to which they are allocated and does not establish priority in the Radio Regulations.
-[Resolutions [EUR-A113-IMT 26 GHZ] (WRC-19) and] 750 (Rev.WRC-19) apply.
+Resolutions [EUR-A113-IMT 26 GHZ] (WRC-19) and 750 (Rev.WRC-19) apply.

 Reasons: